-The campus publicizes a summary of the emergency response and evacuation procedures via electronic communications at least once each year in conjunction with a test (exercise and drill) that meets all of the requirements of the Higher Education Opportunity Act.
+The campus publicizes a summary of the emergency response and evacuation procedures via electronic communications at least once each year in conjunction with a test (exercise and drill) that meets all the requirements of the Higher Education Opportunity Act.

-Timely Warnings (Safety Alerts)
+Timely Warnings

-Simmons Police and Public Safety will issue Timely Warnings called "Safety Alerts" through the campus email system to keep the Simmons community informed about crimes within the Simmons University Clery geography (On Campus, Public Property, Residential, and Non-Campus Property) that represent a serious or ongoing threat to the community.
+Simmons Police and Public Safety will issue Timely Warnings through the campus email system to keep the Simmons community informed about crimes within the Simmons University Clery geography (On Campus, Public Property, Residential, and Non-Campus Property) that represent a serious or ongoing threat to the community.
 These alerts will provide pertinent information related to the crime and suspect(s), will seek information that may lead to arrest and conviction of the offender(s), and will provide safety tips for the Simmons community.
-The Chief of Police/Director of Public Safety or a designee in Simmons Police and Public Safety develops the content of the Safety Alert; Police Officers and Public Safety Officers have the training and authority to send the campus-wide email to the campus community.
+The Chief of Police/Director of Public Safety or a designee in Simmons Police and Public Safety develops the content of the Timely Warning; police officers and public safety officers have the training and authority to send the campus-wide email to the campus community.